 Conference Inference has been posting since early 2017 and is becoming a great place to showcase research and commentary on conferences.
 It is read in over 100 countries and has been visited by over 10,000 unique visitors to the site.
-If you are interested in contributing a guest post, please read the below information.
+If you are interested in contributing a guest post, please read the information below.

 Guest contributions should ideally be between 600-1000 words in length (if in text form), but may be slightly longer.
 Each post should also include a short bio (approx. 150 words) about the author/s at the end, including web links or Twitter info.
 All entries will go through a process of editorial review after submission.